 Imagine the traffic you could generate if you link your online store with your social media channels.
 Social media buttons are an integral component of growing a brand’s ‘conversion rate’ which can in turn, boost traffic and increase online sales.
 Customers who like your products could then directly share your online store on their post/story or with their friends using social media.

-Your social media accounts open a communication channel with your customers, and you could use this channel to provide customer service support.
-Since you would be interacting with your customers on a one-on-one basis via direct message, you could offer them a more personalised service.
+Your social media accounts open a communication channel with your customers and you could use this channel to provide customer service support.
+Since you would be interacting with your customers on a one-on-one basis via direct messaging, you could offer them a more personalised service.
 You can also interact with customers by responding to the comments they leave on your posts.
-Facebook also lets you schedule an auto-reply message indicating that you will answer questions as soon as possible.
+Facebook also lets you schedule an auto-reply message, indicating that you will answer questions as soon as possible.

 You can directly sell to your followers on Facebook by adding a shop feature on your Facebook business page.
 This allows you to meet your customers where they already are.
 Facebook shop section connects with your eCommerce store so that users can purchase within the Facebook interface.
 Learn how to open a Facebook shop.